 The commercial hazelnut industry has flourished in the Willamette Valley for more than 100 years.
-About 800 Oregon farm families grow hazelnuts on 67,000 acres.
+About 1,000 Oregon farm families grow hazelnuts on more than 80,000 acres.
 Many of the farm families are third- and fourth-generation orchardists, working the same orchards as their pioneering predecessors.
 They are passionate about protecting the productivity of the land and trees for generations to come.

-The industry is currently in an expansion mode with well over 3,000 acres being planted each year.
+The industry is currently in an expansion mode with more acres being planted each year.
 Growers are finding hazelnut production to be an excellent use of land in the Willamette Valley.

 Quality distinguishes the Oregon-grown hazelnut from imports.
 Achieving and maintaining the highest level of quality is the overarching – and uniting – principal of the industry.
 Our growers’ success can be measured by the demand for Oregon hazelnuts across the globe today.

 The hazelnut tree is amazing.
 While other plants are “sleeping” during the winter months, the hazelnut is busy pollinating.
 Wind and rain spreads the pollen to tiny red flowers.
 Then, the trees take a short break before spring growth begins.
 In late spring, the nuts begin to form.
 By mid summer, clusters of green nuts can be seen throughout the orchards.